zhibailin/MasteringEnglish/14-Learn_To_Sell_Learn_to_Build.md

 __This is pointing out that__ if you’re at the intersection of these two, don’t [[despair]] because __you’re not going to be__ the best technologist and __you’re not going to be__ the best salesperson, but in a weird way, that combination, back to the Scott Adams skill stack, that combination of two skills is [[unstoppable]].

+Long term, people who understand the underlying product and how to build it and can sell it, these are [[catnip]] to investors, these people can __break down walls__ if they have enough energy, and they can get almost anything done.